-For every person who completes a new stay or participate in an experience, you’d make $17 and $9 respectively.
-On top of that, you also earn travel credits (a maximum of $5000) to be used on your own travel bookings with AirBnb.
+For every person who completes a new stay or participates in an experience, you’d make $17 and $9 respectively.
+On top of that, you also earn travel credits (a maximum of $5000) to be used on your own travel bookings with Airbnb.
 Meanwhile, when your friend completed their first reservation as a host, you’d make $15.

-The invitation link can be shared through emails, Facebook or WatsApp and when clicked, it would look something like this;
+The invitation link can be shared through emails, Facebook or WhatsApp and when clicked, it would look something like this;

-There are plenty of versatile travel affiliate programs related to insurance, gears and bookings that you can leverage from.
-This will give you more opportunity to tap into different audience within the travel niche and diversify your earnings.
+There are plenty of versatile travel affiliate programs related to insurance, gears, and bookings that you can leverage from.
+This will give you more opportunities to tap into different audiences within the travel niche and diversify your earnings.

 Always a good idea to put the eggs into several baskets, in my opinion.